 Sec.
 4. (a) Each provider shall submit an annual financial report to the office not later than the last day of the fifth calendar month after the close of the provider's reporting year.
-The annual financial report shall coincide with the fiscal year used by the
+The annual financial report shall coincide with the fiscal year used by the provider to report federal income taxes for the operation unless the provider requests in writing that a different reporting period be used.
+Such a request shall be submitted within sixty (60) days after the initial certification of a provider.
+This option:

-- (1) may be exercised only one (1) time by a provider; and - (2) must coincide with the fiscal year end for Medicare cost reporting purposes.
+(1) may be exercised only one (1) time by a provider; and

+(2) must coincide with the fiscal year end for Medicare cost reporting purposes.